yun-522/Stock-Volatility-Forecasting/README.md

 ## Data
 The dataset (`stock_1.csv`) was provided by the instructor as part of the *DATA3888 Data Science Capstone* unit (University of Sydney).

-Due to its large size, it is not stored directly in this repository.
+Due to licensing restrictions, it is **not included in this repository** and cannot be publicly shared.
-You can download it here: [stock_1.csv (Google Drive)](https://drive.google.com/file/d/1qPekZzkhEsV-0gbfGa4XuSJHB78IbUWe/view).

-⚠️ Note: This dataset is course-provided and may not be publicly reusable outside the academic context.

 ---